turbot/guardrails-docs/docs/guides/aws/security-hub/index.md

 ## Monitoring

-Watch the Cloudwatch logs and Function Monitoring for the integration lambda `turbot-firehose-to-sec-hub-write-to-security-hub`.
+Watch the CloudWatch logs and Function Monitoring for the integration lambda `turbot-firehose-to-sec-hub-write-to-security-hub`.

 ## Troubleshooting